assofiejakobsson/the-king-of-chores/TESTING.md

   ### Unfixed bugs:

-There are no known unfixed bugs.
+There are no known unfixed bug.

 [Back to Table of contents](#table-of-contents)